-When a Pink Floyd Concert Brought Down Venice’s Government
+30 Years Ago: A Pink Floyd Concert Brings Down Venice’s Government

 Since its birth, rock music has been seen as a revolutionary force and an agent of social change.
 But Pink Floyd’s show in Venice, Italy, on July 15, 1989, unintentionally resulted in the mayor and the entire city council resigning in the aftermath of their performance.